ryanfox1985/jsPop/README.md

 <h1>jsPop</h1>

+Go to the <a href="jspop.bytecrawl.com">Project page</a> and see jsPop in action.

 jsPop is a javascript tool based on jQuery that provides overlayed boxes ( pop-ups ) to load contents on it.

 I wrote this tool because the tools I knew to display overlayed pop-ups were focused on image gallery, like
 <a href="https://github.com/jackmoore/colorbox">Colorbox</a> or <a href="http://fancybox.net">fancyBox</a> do.